Children in Ancient Egypt

 In Greece when a child was born it was not regarded as a person until it was five days old when a special ceremony was held and the child became part of the family.
 Parents were entitled, by law, to abandon newborn babies to die of exposure.
 Sometimes strangers would adopt abandoned babies.
 However, in that case, the baby became a slave.

 Girls married when they were about 15.
 Marriages were arranged for them and often their husband was much older than them.
-In ancient Greece, girls learned skills like weaving from their mothers.
+In Ancient Greece, girls learned skills like weaving from their mothers.
 Many girls were also taught to read and write at home.
 Boys from better-off families went to school when they were seven.
 They learned arithmetic and literature as well as music.

-In Sparta, children were treated n harshly.
+In Sparta, children were treated very harshly.
 At the age of 7 boys were removed from their families and sent to live in barracks.
 They were treated severely to turn them into brave soldiers.
 They were deliberately kept short of food so they would have to steal – teaching them stealth and cunning.
 They were whipped for any offense.

 Spartan girls learned athletics and dancing – so they would become fit and healthy mothers of more soldiers. n In Ancient Greece boys and girls played ball games with inflated pig’s bladders.
 They also played with knucklebones.
 Children also played with spinning tops, dolls, model horses with wheels, hoops, and rocking horses.